No, a dangerous variant called ‘COVID-22’ does not exist

 “As long as it's this lineage of virus that we're dealing with that arose in late 2019, then it's COVID-19,” Dr. Ray said.

 That’s why it’s the “delta variant of COVID-19” and not “COVID-21.”
-The World Health Organization (WHO) set the standard for naming COVID-19 variants, which are named after letters in the Greek alphabet.
+The WHO set the standard for naming COVID-19 variants, which are named after letters in the Greek alphabet.

 “Theoretically, there could be a new coronavirus that has never been recognized in humans before that causes infectious disease,” Dr. Ray said.
 “And if it arose in 2022, then we might call that COVID-22.”

-Note: UPDATE (8/26): This story has been updated with clarification from Dr. Reddy.